On the complexity of controlling quantum many-body dynamics

+Once having shown that a reversing protocol based on optimal control exists and it is robust against errors, we then address the problem on a more general ground, elucidating the relationship between the complexity of the control field (band-width) and the dimension $D_m$ of the manifold in which the dynamics occurs, {providing an informational lower bound for it.} These results show that the intrinsic complexity of {controlling many-body dynamics and in particular of } inverting time evolutions rests on the tensor-product structure of many-body quantum system Hamiltonians, that is, on the fact that in a non-integrable system the band-width necessary to invert the system dynamics (i.e. the arrow of time) scales exponentially with the system size.

-\emph{Optimal reversed dynamics}-- In the following we will focus on the following dynamical scheme (see Fig.~\ref{scheme}): \emph{i}) we first initialize the system in an eigenstate ($S_d=0$, stationarity); \emph{ii}) then apply a disordering quench process, generating high diagonal entropy $S_d$ (out of equilibrium states); \emph{iii}) and finally steer the system back into the initial state ($S_d=0$) either using an optimized protocol or time-reversal.
-For our numerical computations we consider systems described by the following $N$-spin quantum spin Hamiltonian:
+\emph{Optimal reversed dynamics}-- {The program outlined above can be implemented by} the following dynamical scheme (see Fig.~\ref{scheme}): \emph{i}) we first initialize the system in its ground state; \emph{ii}) we then apply a disordering quench process, generating an highly excited state; \emph{iii}) we finally steer the system back into the initial state either using an optimized protocol or time-reversal.